1 John 4:10

 Herein is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.

-Herein is love, not that we loved God, but that he loved us, and sent his Son a propitiation for our sins.
+This is love: not that we have loved God, but that he loved us and sent his Son to be the payment for our sins.

 In this is love, not that we loved God, but that he loved us, and sent his Son to be the propitiation for our sins.